Cost-effective ways to keep your rental home warm this winter

 Cover bare flooring

 If your home has wooden floors, or even quite thin carpets, then you can instantly add both visual warmth and actual warmth by covering them with a rug.
-And, much like putting up curtains, it’s a really great renter-friendly way of putting your stamp on the interior of your home.
+Much like putting up curtains, it’s a really great renter-friendly way of putting your stamp on the interior of your home.

 Have a furniture shuffle